 - Muscle damage

 - Tingling or numbness

-Health.gov here has a large array of the foods you should look at to get a good potassium value from, I would suggest beans and other matches for hiking foods primarily.
+Health.gov here has a large array of foods you should look at to get a good potassium value, I would suggest beans and other matches for hiking foods primarily.

 When you think about magnesium you can think of issues with muscles twitching and restless legs, when this is starting to happen you need to look at evaluating foods and making sure to get more magnesium in when you get into town.

 - muscle cramps

 - muscle spasticity

 - abnormal heart rhythms

 Thru-Hiker Food Weight

 The one thing that all thru-hikers will agree with is that food comes in a lot of packaging that adds up fast over time.